Two-Factor Authentication for cPanel

 There are 2 ways to connect the app:

-• Automatically create the link by scanning the displayed QR code with your app
+• Automatically create a link by scanning the displayed QR code with your app.

-• Manually create the link by entering the provided Account and Key information in your app
+• Manually create a link by entering the provided Account and Key information in your app.

 Google Authenticator